mikeizbicki/ucr-cs100/textbook/using-bash/file-permission/README.md

 `rm: cannot remove 'guest1.txt': Operation not permitted`

-So, how do we set sticky bit to a file or directory?
-There is several ways to do that; the easy understandable way is just simply using `chmod` command, `chmod +t <filename>`
+So, how do we set the sticky bit to a file or directory?
+There is several ways to do that; the easy, understandable way is to just simply use the `chmod` command, `chmod +t <filename>`

 ![screenshot-sjin010 tango-18 -hw4](https://cloud.githubusercontent.com/assets/9039778/5393035/d0480f9e-80e1-11e4-82da-a69243008fd6.png)